 The ideals of Universal Human Beings Week revolves around removing the categories that separate people and creating a new kind of community that is shaped around one common factor: humanity.

-The goal of the holiday is to put ethical wealth about material wealth, create understanding through communal activities, and support organizations that work towards peace.
+The goal of the holiday is to put ethical wealth above material wealth, create understanding through communal activities, and support organizations that work towards peace.
 This is also known as a time to review human rights, such as the Universal Declaration of Human Rights from the United Nations, and help create harmony within one another in order to make the world people live in better by acting against hatred through love.

 How to Celebrate Universal Human Beings Week